STILLWATER MEDICAL CENTER

 Although your health record is the physical property of the health care practitioner or facility that compiled it, the information belongs to you.
 You have the right to:

-request a restriction on certain uses and disclosures of your information as provided by law.
+request a restriction on certain uses and disclosures of your information unless disclosure is required by law.
+You can also restrict the release of your health information to an HIE.
 We ask that such requests be made in writing.
 Although we will consider your request, please be aware that we are under no obligation to accept it or to abide by it unless you are requesting a restriction on the disclosure of information to your health plan and you are willing to pay out-of-pocket for the medical treatment provided.
 Under this circumstance, we will comply with your request.

 obtain a paper copy of the Notice of Information Practices upon request.

 inspect and obtain a copy of your health record.
 This right does not apply to a very narrow category of medical information referred to as “psychotherapy notes.”
-If you request paper copies, we will charge you a reasonable fee, not to exceed that permitted by law.
-If you request an electronic copy, we will comply to the extent the requested records are maintained and can be produced electronically.
-We may charge a reasonable amount for the labor costs of this production as well as any costs associated with the medium on which the records are produced.
+We will provide you with access to your medical information in the format requested.
+We may charge a fee for the costs associated with your request, including the cost of copies, postage or other supplies, consistent with state law.
 We may deny your request to inspect and/or copy your medical information in certain circumstances.
 If you are denied access, you may request that the denial be reviewed.
 A licensed health care professional chosen by us will review your request and the denial.
+The person conducting the review will not be the person who denied your original request.
 We will comply with the outcome of the review.

 request an amendment to your health record.
 Such a request must be made in writing and you must state a reason for the amendment.
 We are not required by law to honor your request if we determine, among other things, that the record is accurate and complete.